 cbd by using:

-mkdir cloudbreak-deployment cd cloudbreak-deployment
+mkdir cloudbreak-deployment cd cloudbreak-deployment cbd init

-Profile file with the following content:
+Profile file and check the

-cbd tool tries to guess
+cbd tool tries to guess it.
+If

 Generate Your Profile